FratilaAndreea98/Testare-Manuala/Manual_Testing_Project_For__H&M.md

 <h4>1.1.6 Evaluating entry criteria</h4>

-The entry criteria defined in the Test Planning phase have been achieved and the test process can continue.
+The defined entry criteria from the Test Planning phase have been met, allowing the testing process to proceed.

 <h3>1.2 Test Monitoring and Control</h3>